descope/swift-sdk/README.md

 ## Requirements

-The SDK supports iOS 13 and above, and MacOS 12 and above.
+The SDK supports iOS 13 and above, and macOS 12 and above.

 ## Installing the SDK